imtayadeway/imtayadeway.github.io/_drafts/git.md

-now, i still don't consider myself an expert in any way. i did give a talk on the subject at work recently which i enjoyed, and wanted to summarize more formally here. so here it is. it's the guide i wish i had read a couple years ago to get me through the git 101 blues.
+now, i still don't consider myself an expert in any way. i did give a talk on the subject at work recently which i enjoyed, and wanted to summarize more formally the contents of that here. so here it is. something like the guide i wish i had read a couple years ago to get me through the git 101 blues.

 first of all, let's define a few terms. i won't define every term, just a few that are either vague or that i will use frequently